5 Christmas-Themed Paper Snowflake Templates

 I hope that these snowflake patterns bring you festivity and joy this holiday season.
 Merry Christmas and happy holidays!

-How to Print and Resize the Templates from an Apple Computer
+How to Print and Resize the Templates on a Mac

 - Open the file using Preview, Mac’s default image-viewing program.